NorthernMan54/homebridge-mculed/nodemcu/README.md

 module.SSID["SSID1"] = { ssid="SSID1", pwd = "password" }
 ```

-2. Set your device Model in config.lua - Either DHT-MS,  BME-MS, BME-GD, or ACL used by homebridge-wssensor to determine which sensor type to create in homebridge
+2. Set your device Model in config.lua - Either CLED used by homebridge-mculed to determine which which type to create in homebridge

 ```
 module.Model = "CLED"
-or
-module.Model = "BME-MS"
-or
-module.Model = "BME-GD"
-or
-module.Model = "ACL"
 ```

 # Lua Program installation

 1. I used nodemcu-uploader which is available here https://github.com/kmpm/nodemcu-uploader

-2. Run the script upload.sh, this will upload all the lua files to your esp8266
+2. Run the script initialupload.sh, this will upload all the lua files to your esp8266

 3. Test your device by running test.lua